 Having financial problems and living beyond your means is pretty normal these days.
 We live in a time when carrying a balance on a credit card has become the norm.
 But just because everyone else is doing it doesn’t mean you aren’t cheating yourself out of a better life.

-Here are eight signs that your lifestyle could be putting your finances in danger — and how to get yourself back on track.
+Here are nine signs that your lifestyle could be putting your finances in danger — and how to get yourself back on track.

 1. You Need Help Paying Bills

 If you’ve lost your job or been unable to work because of an illness or injury, it makes sense that you need help paying bills.
 But if friends and family are helping you out financially any time something unexpected comes up, you need an emergency fund.

 Instead of going out to eat or shop, set aside some money to grow your savings account.
 Try one of these money saving challenges to jump-start your savings.
 Keep $1,000 in emergency money for things that aren’t included in your everyday expenses.

 2. You Have Poor Credit